 - Ohio and Kentucky agents must take a WVREC-approved 20-hour West Virginia Real Estate Law course

-- Be affiliated with a licensed West Virginia broker.
+- Be affiliated with a licensed West Virginia broker

 Wisconsin

-Wisconsin only has agreements with Illinois and Indiana.
-Agents with an active license in these states for the last two years only need to pass the state portion of the real estate exam.
-Otherwise, you’ll need to take the 13 hours of sales education or complete 10 semester-hour credits in real estate (or real estate-related) law courses before taking the exam.
+- Otherwise, you must take 13 hours of sales education or complete 10 semester-hour credits in real estate (or real estate-related) law courses before taking the exam

 States with no reciprocity